iRuiz-Ruiz/Mitogenomic-Analysis/Mitogenome_analysis.md

 # Download mitogenomes
 # Alignment
+Mitochondrial genomes have two types of sequences coding and non-coding sequences.
 ## Mafft

 Loop to run mafft in computer (download here an place in the same folder the sequences to align), save it as .sh file